Jeff Nelson likes to be productive – even when he’s commuting.

 For Linda Griffin, riding the bus is also about convenience.
 Griffin takes Route 53 three times a week to the Division of Indian Work, where she volunteers.
 “I like the fact that I don’t have to warm up my car in the winter, but even in the summer I ride,” she said.

 Route 53 customers who travel to St. Paul will have another transit option when the METRO Green Line opens June 14.
-Route 53 buses will connect with the Green Line’s Central Station, at Fifth and Cedar streets, and the Union Depot, the Green Line’s eastern terminus.
+Route 53 buses will connect with the Green Line’s Central Station, at 5th and Cedar streets, and the Union Depot, the Green Line’s eastern terminus.

-Though not considered a major feeder route for the Green Line, employees who work north of downtown St. Paul on Lafyette Road could use Route 53 to get to the Green Line’s downtown stations.
+Though not considered a major feeder route for the Green Line, employees who work north of downtown St. Paul on Lafayette Road could use Route 53 to get to the Green Line’s downtown stations.

 Route 53 customers may also someday see changes to service on the Lake Street corridor.
 A recent study of transit in the Midtown Corridor concluded with a recommendation for Bus Rapid Transit on Lake Street and rail in the Midtown Greenway.